uptech/engineering/README.md

 Welcome to our Engineering Playbook.
 It houses all of standards and best practices that we have honed in on over the years.

 This is very much a living and breathing thing that is welcome to change over time.
-So if you have strong opinions about any covered or not covered here and are willing to discuss & debate to try and find the ideal path.
+So if you have strong opinions about anything covered or not covered here and are willing to discuss & debate to try and find the best approaches.
 Please open a Pull Request to this repository with your proposed addition/modification.

 ## Hosted